SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 ## 2. Automate all your repetitive tasks with Zapier.

-`Free, 5 "Zaps"`
+`Free, Limited to 5 "Zaps"`

 Zapier may be my favorite app of all.
 It's really quite amazing.
-Zapier let you make 5 "Zaps" for free, so it makes getting started easy!
+Zapier let you make 5 `Zaps` for free, so it makes getting started easy!
 I can promise that your life will never be the same.

 Using Zapier, you can automate pretty much everything in your life besides spending quality time with your kids.
 (That's something you should probably do in person.)

-### Some of my favorite Zaps
+### How to use Zapier in the workplace

 * **_When_** I post a picture to Instagram **_then_** post it as an actual picture in Twitter.
 * **_When_** I get a new subscriber in Mailchimp, _then_ add them to HubSpot as a new contact